ZupIT/ritchie-formulas/README.md

 The rit create formula command uses the **`/templates/create_formula`** folder to list the languages options.
-If you like to edit a language template or to add more language to create formula command please access the [**Languages Template Tutorial**](https://github.com/ZupIT/ritchie-formulas/tree/master/templates/create_formula) tutorial.
+If you like to edit a language template or to add more language to create formula command, please access the [**Languages Template Tutorial**](https://github.com/ZupIT/ritchie-formulas/tree/master/templates/create_formula) tutorial.

 ## [**Documentation**](https://docs.ritchiecli.io)